-Pride vs shame is a complicated question that, frankly is quite simple.
+Pride vs shame is a complicated question that, frankly, is quite simple.
 I am frequently challenged to explain the difference between pride and shame; usually from people with some or extensive experience in Christianity.
 I aim to show that shame is the source of pride and, in fact, the root of all evil.

 After eons of interpreting “the fall” and “original sin” as being primarily a result of pride (perhaps you’ve heard it said that pride comes before the fall), the church and a Christian culture is well versed in seeing pride as the greatest enemy of humanity.
 Pride has come so far as to have been labeled one of the “seven deadly sins”!
 There’s little surprise that the church spends so much time trying to help us deal with it given that context.
 Shame, then, becomes your ally in fighting pride and other social “ills”.